jcaillon/valet/extras/valet-commands.md

 ## ▶️ valet self setup

+### Synopsis

 The command run after the installation of Valet to setup the tool.

+This command will do the following (with user approval for each step):

+- Copy the showcase to the user extensions directory.
+- Create a shim/proxy script in `~/.local/bin` or `~/bin` that points to the valet script.
+- Add the Valet directory to the user PATH by editing the shell startup files.
+- Add the Valet directory to the windows PATH if on windows.
-Adjust the Valet configuration according to the user environment.
+- Adjust the Valet configuration according to the user environment.
+- If the current user is root and the option is given, make Valet available for all users.
+  (set read permissions for all users on Valet files and directories and create a shim in /usr/local/bin).
-Let the user know what to do next.
+- Let the user know what to do next.

 ### Usage